vivekcusat/hiring-assignments/autosuggest/bankrec-assignment/README.md

 This task is intended for candidates applying for a Data Science position at e-conomic.
 The assignment contains real data and directly reflects the actual challenges we face at e-conomic when we are trying to apply machine learning to the field of automating accounting processes.

-To limit the workload the task has been split into two parts.
+The assignment is split into two parts.
 In the first part you are expected to write code, build predictive models, measure the quality of these models and document your results.
 In the second part you are not expected to implement a predictive model, but instead you are expected to devise and propose a theoretical solution to the problem.

 ## The problem
 Companies often have a lot of expenses.
 Each payment of these expenses is in accounting terms called a financial transaction which should be entered into the financial books.
 But where?
 This is the job of the accountant to figure out.
-An expense for paint might go to the account for renovation, and an expense for a taxi ride might go to the account for travel expenses.
+An expense for paint might go to the maintenance account, and an expense for a taxi ride might go to the account for travel expenses.

 In e-conomic it is possible to import your bank statements and use these to create the financial transactions, so all you have to do is to import the bank statements, and decide on which account you want to book each expense ..and you’re done.